 In addition to the investor relations activities described above, the following Audit and Remuneration Committee reports are provided:

-Audit Committee Report – The Audit Committee monitors the integrity of financial statements; oversees risk management and control; and reviews external auditor independence.
-The Audit Committee consists of Royston Hoggarth, Chair and Chuck Pol.
-The committee met in May 2018 as part of the annual reporting process and the external auditors, Chief Executive and Finance Director were invited to attend.
-The auditor’s pre and post audit reports were considered and this provided an opportunity to review the financial information contained in the 2018 Annual Report and the Group’s accounting policies and internal control environment.
-The committee also met with the external auditors with no executives present.
+Audit Committee Report– The Audit Committee monitors the integrity of financial statements; oversees risk management and control; and reviews external auditor independence.
+The Audit Committee consists of Royston Hoggarth, Chairman, Tina Whitley and Jacques Tredoux.
+The Committee met in March and May 2022 as part of the annual reporting process and the external auditors, Chief Executive and Finance Director were invited to attend.
+The auditor’s pre and post audit reports were considered at these meetings which provided an opportunity to review the financial information contained in the 2022 Annual Report and the Group’s accounting policies and internal control environment.
+The significant issues considered by the Committee in relation to the 2022 Annual Report, and how these were addressed, were:

-Remuneration Committee Report – The Remuneration Committee sets and reviews the compensation of executive directors including the setting of targets and performance frameworks for cash and share-based awards.
-The Remuneration Committee consists of Chuck Pol, Chair and Royston Hoggarth.
-The committee met twice during the financial year ended 31 March 2018 and in May 2018.
+Remuneration Committee Report - The Remuneration Committee sets and reviews the compensation of executive directors including the setting of targets and performance frameworks for cash and share-based awards.
+The Remuneration Committee consists of Chuck Pol, Chairman, Royston Hoggarth, Jacques Tredoux and Tina Whitley.
+The Committee met twice during the financial year ended 31 March 2022 and has subsequently met in May 2022.